pauldechorgnat/de_help/temp.md

 We can also use regular expressions to address multiple files at the same time.

+<h4>User Interface</h4>

+HDFS has also a way to visualize the file system information: if you open a window on the 50070 port, you should be able to see the UI.
+For example, you can see your files in <code>Utilities>Browse the file system </code>.

 <h4>Exercise</h4>

 <i>In the folder </i><code>/home/ubuntu/books</code><i> there are </i><code>moby_dick.txt</code><i> and </i><code>alice.txt</code><i>.
 Try to do the following: